Dorothy Hewett: Early life and education

 Dorothy Coade Hewett was born on 21 May 1923 in Perth, Western Australia.
 Until the age of 12, Hewett lived on a sheep and wheat farm, Lambton Downs, in the Western Australian wheat belt.
-The selection of nearly 3,000 prime acres had been taken by her maternal grandparents in 1912, and the land was cleared by 15-year-old Albert Facey.
+The selection of nearly 2,000 prime acres had been taken by her maternal grandparents in 1912 at Malyalling near Wickepin, and the land was cleared by 15-year-old Albert Facey.
 It was said of her grandmother Mary Coade that "money stuck to her fingers".
 Her business acumen made the family wealthy, first in a drapery shop in Perth, then in the wheat belt through farm production, ownership of three local general stores, insider trading in land options along the line of a new railway, and liens on crops and property.
 Hewett's father survived the Gallipoli campaign and the Western Front in World War I, and he was twice decorated for bravery.

 Hewett was educated through correspondence school until age 12.
 She and her younger sister told each other elaborate stories about the landscape of the farm.
 She began writing poetry at the age of six, and her parents would wake in the night to write down her poems.
 Her first poem was published when she was nine years old.
 On annual trips to Perth, Hewett became entranced with the theatre and the world of Hollywood.
 Her mother had severe early-onset menopause symptoms and beat the wilful and imaginative young Hewett.

 The family moved to Perth in 1935 where they opened the Regal Theatre in Subiaco.
 Hewett attended Perth College, where she had to wear shoes, hat and gloves for the first time, a shock after her ragamuffin life on the farm.
 As a painfully shy country girl, she was known as "Hermit Hewett".
 She excelled at English and received the State Exhibition award in English in 1941.
 To assist his talented daughter, her father took her to a meeting of the Fellowship of Australian Writers.

 Hewett enrolled at the University of Western Australia (UWA) in 1942, where she participated eagerly in university life.
 She won the national Meanjin poetry award that year, aged 17.
 With several friends she founded the University Drama Society and acted in a number of Repertory plays, including a melodrama that she wrote herself.
 She received high distinctions in English, but failed French for several years and did not graduate.